Python QR Code Generator using pyqrcode in Tkinter

 Output

-In this output, QR image is saved in the same directory where the main file is.
+In this output, the QR image is saved in the same directory where the main file is.

 python tkinter qr code save image

-In this section, we will learn how to generate QR code with Logo in the center of it.
+In this section, we will learn how to generate a QR code with a Logo in the center of it.

 • To generate a QR code with a Logo in Python Tkinter, we have to perform two tasks and then merge them into one.

-• first, we have to prepare the logo using Pillow library and then we have to add that logo in the code for generating QR code.
+• First, we have to prepare the logo using the Pillow library, and then we have to add that logo to the code for generating the QR code.

 • We are using qrcode and Pillow modules to perform the task.
 These modules can be installed using pip.
 The below command will install both in one go.